Introduction to summarytools

 library(magrittr)

-variable mean sd min med max n.valid pct.valid
+variable mean sd min med max n.valid n pct.valid

 Species freq pct

-By definition, no total rows are part of tidy tables, and the row names are converted to a regular column.
+By definition, no total rows are part of tidy tables, and the row names are turned into a regular column.

 When displaying tibbles using rmarkdown, the knitr chunk option results should be set to ‘markup’ instead of ‘asis’.